Brooklyn Community Board Ten is now on Facebook and Instagram

 ADA Elevator Construction at 95th Street and 4th Avenue R-line Station

-Construction will take place on 4th Avenue between 94th and 95th Street and on 95th Street between 4th Avenue and 3rd Avenue adjacent to the library where the elevator will be installed.
+Construction is ongoing on 4th Avenue between 94th and 95th Street and on 95th Street between 4th Avenue and 3rd Avenue adjacent to the library where the elevator will be installed.
 The B63 bus stop will be relocated to 4th Avenue between 95th and 96th Street and the B8 bus stop will move to 4th Avenue at the northwest corner of 94th Street for the duration of the construction work.

 There will be no parking on 4th Avenue between 94th and 95th Street and traffic lanes will be reduced to one driving lane in each direction.
 Flaggers will be stationed to keep traffic flowing safely.